srobo/ops-manual/internal-structure/competition-team.md

 * Training sufficient volunteers to support planned events
 * Health and Safety and Safeguarding at events
 * Gathering metrics throughout the competition cycle

+[The way that the team is structured and operates](team-operations.md) is consistent wih all of the other SR teams.